tessgi/TessGiWebsite/content/pages/observing/status.md

 ## Distribution of targets
-Illustrations showing all targets (in red) planned for 2-minute cadence observations for each camera and sector.
+Illustrations showing all targets (in red) observed at 2-minute cadence for each camera and sector.

 <div class="row">